gofynd/fdk-store/markdown/content/internal_/type-aliases/type-alias.AnnouncementsResponseSchema.md

 > `optional` **refresh\_pages**: `string`[]

 - List of page slugs on which
-announcement should be fetched as soon as they are loaded
+announcement should be fetched as soon as they are loaded.

 ***